osm2pgsql-dev/osm2pgsql/CONTRIBUTING.md

 it is a known issue at https://github.com/openstreetmap/osm2pgsql/issues and, if it's not already known, report it there.

+If you have failing tests and want to look at the test database to figure out what's happening, you can set the environment variable `OSM2PGSQL_KEEP_TEST_DB` to anything.
+This will disable the database cleanup at the end of the test.
+This will often be used together with the `-s` option of `pg_virtualenv` which drops you into a shell after a failed test where you can still access the database created by `pg_virtualenv`.

 ### Performance Testing

 If performance testing with a full planet import is required, indicate what